petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 We don't need to be able to continuously recreate all of that data, but we need to ensure that data could be recreated with any version of the code.

+## Premature abstraction and the curse of design

+Keep your project general at first.
+That is, dump all files into a single place.
+Don't split into a bunch of different projects, e.g., one for your proposal, one for the experiment, one for the analysis code, one for the journal article, and one for the thesis.

+It's almost always better to go from large to small than the other way around.
+In software development,
+this principle is known as premature abstraction, and it is well known that the wrong abstraction is much more expensive than no abstraction at all.

+A similar concept is that of a "monorepo," or a single repository containing multiple sub-projects.
+This is much better than excessive fragmentation.
+In fact,
+Google uses a single monorepo for most of their code.

 ## 'Trunk-based' development